 Neurological Abnormalities

 Neuroimaging studies have found that there are significant differences in the brains of people with OCD.
-These include differences in the size and structure of different regions of the brain, differences in the chemical makeup of the brain, and in the way different regions of the brain communicate with one another.7 Accidents that result in traumatic brain injuries also sometimes are linked to the onset of OCD symptoms.
-In children, certain viral infections also may trigger the onset of OCD symptoms, a disorder known as PANDAS or PANS.
+These include differences in the size and structure of different regions of the brain, differences in the chemical makeup of the brain, and in the way different regions of the brain communicate with one another.7

 Some research suggests that people with certain personality traits are more likely to develop OCD.
 Specifically, people with perfectionistic or neurotic tendencies, an inflated sense of responsibility, or who are indecisive or impulsive may be at higher risk.8 Also, new research suggests that people with OCD have differences in the way their brains process and send information.
 Specifically, the research showed that in the brains of people with OCD, the mechanisms for error processing (identifying a wrong thought) and inhibitory control (stopping an unhelpful action) are malfunctioning.9

-Social & Environmental Risk Factors
+Social & Environmental Learning

 There are some studies which have identified factors that place certain children at higher risk for developing OCD.
 Specifically, children who have a lot of separation anxiety or somatic anxiety (about their body or health) are more likely to develop OCD.4 Children from lower socio-economic statuses may also be at higher risk.